Elixir-journey/elixir-kickoff/README.md

 Contributing

 ## Contributing
-Feel free to submit a pull request or open an issue if you have suggestions for improvements.
+Feel free to submit a pull request or open an issue if you have improvement suggestions.